Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 - View past purchases
 - Edit/Save Delivery Information
 - Get in touch with the shop
+- Pay for products
+- Choose products to buy

 The website needs to enable the **site manager** to:

 - Add/deleyte and edit items
+- Log in as a superuser toi unlock ceratin features
 - Improve the site as necessary with various new features

 #### Scope

 The scope plane is about defining requirements based on the goals established on the strategy plane.
-Using the information in the strategy plane, the identified required features have been broken into the following two categories.
+Using the information in the strategy plane.

 - Content Requirements:
   - The user will be looking for:
     - Products are visible on the site
-    - Visible button
+    - Visible buttons
     - Intuitive navigation bar
     - Social Media links for those with further interest in the company
    	- View Categories
-    - Functionality Requirements
+    - Get feedback from the site
   - The user will be able to:
     - Log in/ Register/ Log out of the website
     - Be able to easily navigate the site to find the information they require, like social media links etc